gregorriegler/gregorriegler.github.io/_posts/2023-01-30-solo-programming-considered-bad.md

 Speak slowly and use simple language.
 Use metaphors and pick people up where they are.
 When starting out with a new ensemble, it's common to feel slow at first.
-This is a normal as the ensemble gets to know each other and establishes a shared understanding.
+This is normal as the ensemble gets to know each other and establishes a shared understanding.
 After some time you should experience a boost in productivity.
 The duration of this initial phase can vary, it could be as short as a few minutes or as long as an hour.